-Dating back to 1895, Eagle Cliff Cabin is one of the oldest and best preserved historic structures within the boundaries of Joshua Tree National Park.
-Built inside a natural cave-like alcove of giant boulders and not found on any tourist maps, the hike to the mine and hidden cabin is well worth the effort.
+Built inside a natural cave-like alcove of giant boulders and not found on any tourist maps, the hike to Eagle Cliff Mine and Cabin is well worth the effort.

 Finding Eagle Cliff Cabin has been on my list for many years.
 Due to its historic importance and fragile state, its location has purposely been kept hidden in order to protect it.